-There are plenty of oyster bars in Charleston, but Pearlz is one of our favorites because it’s centrally located and they have a great Happy Hour.
+There are plenty of oyster bars in Charleston, but Pearlz is one of our favorites because it’s centrally located and has a great Happy Hour.
 Located in the middle of the French Quarter, this is where to go when you want a dozen oysters, a beer, and a break from activities.
 Also, on weeknights from 4-7pm, Pearlz serves $1 oysters, $3 champagne, and $4 oyster shooters, which might be our favorite trio in town.

 Just like Motown or when your mom texts you a meme, biscuits are good anytime of day.
 While they’re traditionally reserved for breakfast or lunch, Callie’s Hot Little Biscuit serves their excellent biscuits until 2am on the weekends.
 Yes, after you’ve spent the night bar hopping on Upper King, you can walk down to Callie’s and get a bacon, egg, and cheddar sandwich on a cheese and chive biscuit.
-There will be a line anytime you go, but in terms of late night food options, nothing compares to these biscuits.
+There will be a line anytime you go, but in terms of late-night food options, nothing compares to these biscuits.